 We used to have an amazing relationship.
 We dated for four years before we got married.
 I don’t remember having any arguments back then.
 I had no doubt that we were soul mates.
-But today, after just three years of marriage we are at the verge of divorce.
+But today, after just three years of marriage we are on the verge of divorce.
 I never thought this could happen to me.
 I’m sick and tired of arguing and asking and bickering.
 He never wants to spend time with me.
 He doesn’t listen to me.
 What went wrong, Swami?
 Why do marriages end up like this?

 This is an abstract of what I received from a distressed reader a few weeks ago.
 I know what you mean, marriages are tricky and a lot of them end up in divorce.
 It needn’t be this way.
 Let me tell you a little story:

 “I’ve told you a million times,” he said to her, “that, you must keep an eye on me.
 I’m always watching you so I may balance the pole.
-You should watch me as well so we may avoid any casualty.
+You should watch me as well so we may avoid a casualty.
 You are all I have.”

 “No, father, no,” she replied wisely.
 “During the performance, you take care of your part and I’ll take care of mine.
 We must not distract ourselves by watching each other.
 You focus on what you have to do.
 Stay very stable, very alert and I’ll concentrate on what I must do.
 This is the only way we are going to pull off this feat every time.”